ZupIT/beagle-docs/content/en/resources/style/ios.md

 This class also can map application's styles so it can be referenced on BFF to build a [**Server-Driven**]({{< ref path="/key-concepts#server-driven-ui" lang="en" >}}) screen.

 It makes possible to personalize, for example:

 * Texts' styles;
 * Button's styles;
+* TabBar's styles;
-* TabView.
+* Container's styles;

 It's importante to make it clear that iOS doesn't map all the components' attributes.
 However, the most important ones are already mapped, so they can be modified if necessary.